 Poor indoor air quality is responsible for the loss of 2 million healthy life years in the European Union with Europeans living in unhealthy buildings being 1.5 times more likely to report poor health.

-These air quality problems also occur in schools, where over 64 million students and 4.5 million teachers are affected by the air they breath inside their schools.
+These air quality problems also occur in schools, where over 64 million students and 4.5 million teachers are affected by the air they breathe inside their schools.
 This can cause serious problems, such as the heightened risk or allergies and other conditions due to smaller airways being more vulnerable.

-Additionally, in the workplace, indoor air quality, lighting, temperature and noise are all proven to have a direct impact on the health and well-being of workers as well as their productivity rates.
+Additionally, in the workplace, indoor air quality, lighting, temperature, and noise are all proven to have a direct impact on the health and well-being of workers as well as their productivity rates.
 Poor indoor air quality provokes a 9% productivity loss.
 More concretely, carpeting and less ventilation, reduce typing speed and proofreading accuracy by 4%.
 To put it plainly: bad, inefficient office environments aren’t only bad for the climate, but also bad for the bottom line of the businesses.

 Poor indoor air quality provokes a 9% productivity loss and can reduce the typing speed and proofreading accuracy of workers by 4%